NGO Social Work Study Awards

 Mid-year Employer Review

-These reviews are normally emailed to the manager of each student, to be completed and returned to FACS by 30 June each year, for each student.
-The 2012 review form is provided below for your information.
+A reviews form is e-mailed to the manager of each student, to be completed and returned to FACS by 30 June each year, for each student.
+The 2013 review form is provided below for your information.

 The primary purpose of this review is to help students, managers and FACS to assess study progress and identify potential areas of need and support early in the academic year, so that these can be responded to and resolved in a timely and useful manner.
 It is suggested that the manager responsible for an NGO student undertakes this review in discussion with the student - in this way any matters that are identified can be responded to immediately.